wilsonmar/WebSockets/README.md

 If the client does not support WebSockets, it responds with **500 HTTP status**, which is the standard response.

-Newer WebSockets technologies **fall back** to these in the sequence shown.

 ### <a name="RealTimeTech"> Older Real-Time Technologies</a>
 Before WebSockets, programmers "hacked" ways
 Web sockets techonology is also used for communication between two servers without a human UI.

-In order of preference:
+Newer WebSockets technologies **fall back** to these in this sequence of preference:

    1. Server Sent Event (SSE)
    2. "Forever Frame"